Rómulo Trebbi

-Rómulo Trebbi del Trevigiano (San Martino, Italy, 1928) is an Italian-born architect, art historian, critic, and academic who became a naturalized Chilean citizen.
+Rómulo Trebbi del Trevigiano (born 1928) is an Italian-born architect, art historian, critic and academic who became a naturalized Chilean citizen.
 In Chile, he has been recognized for his humanist and Renaissance-inspired approach to art and culture.

 An emeritus professor at the Pontifical Catholic University of Valparaíso (PUCV), he has developed a distinguished career in art history in Chile, combining teaching with cultural dissemination.

 Trebbi has taught courses, lectures, and conferences at various Chilean universities, including the University for Development (UDD) and the University of Chile, where he participated in 2006 in a lecture series organized by the Museum of Contemporary Art (MAC).

 He has stated that "art is not taught, it is shared," emphasizing that art history should be understood as a dialogue between the creator, the work, and society.
 His approach integrates elements of philosophy, aesthetics, and anthropology, positioning him as a key thinker in Chile’s reflection on beauty and the meaning of art.